Carmen Jones (film): Critical reception

 The Los Angeles Tribune review was mixed: "It's as wide as all outdoors.
 Its color outdoes nature by several tints and tones....Possibly never has the music of George Bizet been so fulsomely treated as it is here in stereophonic sound....Technically, 'Carmen Jones' is superb.
 It's too bad that slightly less may be said of its content....We've grown to accept the thesis that a Hollywood musical is just that—a gay mish-mash of nothingness, strung together by an idiotic story and some song and dance numbers.
 But in 'Carmen Jones,' these inanities, these absurdities, become direct reflections upon Negroes.
 They become 'traits' because no one else is around to shoulder the blame.
 The all-Negro idea became especially absurd in 'Carmen Jones' during the prize-fight sequence.
 Here, we had a scene presumably showing several thousand spectators.
 And there wasn't a white person in the arena.
 This glared like chauvinism in reverse."

 In a 2007 review in The Guardian, Andrew Pulver rated the film as three out of five stars and said, "Underneath its obvious charms—slinky Dorothy Dandridge, brawny Harry Belafonte and a handful of memorable numbers relocated from Bizet's original—the 1954 film version of Oscar Hammerstein's all-black Broadway musical now feels like a relic from the gruesome social straitjacket that was segregation; every frame, you feel, is freighted with the tension imposed by the never-appearing white folks.
 It was, however, laudable in its desire to showcase the talents of African-American performers who were denied opportunities in Hollywood."

 TV Guide rated the film three out of four stars, calling it "intermittently successful" and "saved by a terrific cast" despite "Preminger's heavy-handed" direction.

-James Baldwin, in his 1955 published essays Notes of a Native Son, addresses the movie in the essay "Carmen Jones: The Dark Is Light Enough".
+James Baldwin, in his 1955 published essays Notes of a Native Son, addresses the movie negatively in his essay "Carmen Jones: The Dark Is Light Enough."